-Merri Moken has practiced intellectual property law for nearly a decade, with a particular focus on patent litigation pertaining to the chemical, pharmaceutical, mechanical and electrical arts.
-During this time she has practiced before federal, district and appellate courts, and the International Trade Commission.
+Merri Moken’s practice focuses on patent litigation pertaining to the chemical, pharmaceutical, mechanical and electrical arts.
+She has practiced before federal district and appellate courts, and the International Trade Commission.
 Ms. Moken has represented both plaintiffs and defendants concerning patent infringement, invalidity, and unenforceability, as well as trade secret misappropriation and contract-related matters.
-Ms. Moken also represents internationally-based clients and she has served as counsel for both domestic and foreign proceedings.
+Ms. Moken also represents internationally based clients, and she has served as counsel for both domestic and foreign proceedings.
 Her practice also includes client counseling, due diligence, licensing, trade secrets, unfair competition and opinion work.
 In addition, Ms. Moken has received recognition from New York Metro Super Lawyers which named her a 2014 “Rising Star.”

-Prior to joining Kenyon & Kenyon, during the period of 1993 to 1997, Ms. Moken performed unique research, discovering that disinfectants induce the expression of a gene named mar, conferring multiple antibiotic resistance in bacteria.
-While at Princeton University, her scientific research focused on metal-assisted assembly of multi-helix protein bundles.
+Prior to joining Kenyon, during the period of 1993 to 1997, Ms. Moken performed unique research, discovering that disinfectants induce the expression of a gene named mar, conferring multiple antibiotic resistance in bacteria.
+As an undergraduate, her scientific research focused on metal-assisted assembly of multi-helix protein bundles.

 - C-Cation Technologies, LLC v.
 Comcast Corporation et al. (E.D.
 Tex.)